zlovatt/zl_Scriptlets/readme.md

   </div>
   <div>

-Adds nulls to points of seleted shape layers or masks.
+Adds nulls to points of selected shape layers or masks.

 This was developed before the official "Paths to Nulls" panel 😅